theonize/Currier/Gloss/Job/Job 31.md

 # Job 31

-This is the chapter where Job begins to make break the connection between his suffering and lack of, or evil, works.
+This is the chapter where Job really begins to break the connection between his suffering and lack of, or evil, works.
-Job honestly cannot fathom anything he has done to deserve his current state.
+Where, previously, he was adamant that he was undeserving of any punishment.
+Now we see the shift to understanding that this suffering is not about justice.

 1-4) This passage may preclude the polygamy of Job,